omkarpbankar/omkarpbankar/README.md

 ### Hi there, I'm Omkar  👋

-## I'm a Husband, Father, Mechanical Engineer, Coder, and have a love for Maths and English!!
+## I'm a Sun,Husband, Father, Mechanical Engineer, Coder, and have a love for Maths and English!!

 - 🔭 I'm currently learing Python and Data Science.
 - 🌱 I’m also learning Magnetic Memomry Method from Dr. Anthony Metivier.